JakubSzuber/Golden-DevOps/.github/README.md

 > **Note**
 > Obviously, the number of EC2 instances (cluster nodes) can be different depending on the traffic load and/or your needs.

+### Infrastructure costs

+The price of running the entire infrastructure (with 3 environments) can vary depending on your specific setup.
+Some variables are easy to calculate (e.g. cost of EKS service) but some services can be completely different depending on configuration and traffic load (e.g. cost of EC2 instances).
+In the below calculations, the biggest unknown is the number and size of EC2 instances that you want to run.
+This will completely depend on variables like the specification of your app and its popularity.

+In our assumptions, we use an overall 50 t3.medium instances.
+According to [article on concurrencylabs.com](https://www.concurrencylabs.com/blog/5-steps-for-finding-optimal-ec2-infrastructure/#test-4---t3medium---1000-concurrent-users) it's good to have 11 instances in size t3.medium for 1,000 active users at the time.
+Let's assume our app has a little under 5,000 active users on average, so we will run 50 t3.medium instances (for all 3 clusters) because for dev and staging, we will run on average only 2 instances for each.

+> **Note**
+> All calculations below take into account the use of the AWS Free Tier.

+Cost of services that will be common among all configurations:
+- Hosted zone for your domain in Amazon Route 53 (if you use this service for your domain) - <b>$0.50</b>
+- 3 running EKS clusters working whole month - <b>$216</b> ($0.10 per hour per cluster)
+- 3 customer-managed Amazon KMS keys - <b>$3</b> ($1/month (prorated hourly) for a single created KMS key)

+In summary approximately <b>$222.50</b>

+Cost of services that will are impossible to calculate in advance:
+- Cost of nodes that are running within the EKS clusters.
+Let's assume we overall (in 3 clusters) use 50 t3.medium Linux/UNIX Spot instances in US East (N. Virginia) working the entire month - <b>$1,497.6</b> (approximately~ 0.0416 USD per hour)
+- Cost of services that can easily exceed the Free Tier Limit.
+Numerous services will for sure exceed their free limits thresholds while used in production, let's assume that will cost is - <b>$20</b>

+In summary approximately <b>$1,517.60</b>

+Summing up all of the minimal costs (assuming basic, average usage of EC2 service) we got in big approximation <b>$1,740</b>.

+It is a very small price for an application with that computing power, scalability, and 3 environments.
+Of course, there could (and probably will be) other costs related to AWS infrastructure that you will incur depending on your needs (e.g. you don't have a purchased domain for your website, you would want to run nodes in private subnets so you will have to pay for EC2 NatGateway, and so on).

 ### Kubernetes resources